 Murder in Tuscany by T.A.
 Williams

-In the picturesque hills of Tuscany, Villa Volpone serves as a remote retreat for crime writer Jonah Moore and his writing course.
-It’s also where DCI Dan Armstrong is spending his retirement, contemplating his own future.
-However, the tranquility is shattered when Jonah is brutally murdered, thrusting Dan back into the world of crime-solving.
+In Tuscany’s picturesque hills, Villa Volpone is a remote retreat for crime writer Jonah Moore and his writing course, as well as the retirement abode for DCI Dan Armstrong.
+Tranquility shatters when Jonah is brutally murdered, thrusting Dan back into crime-solving.

-With eleven possible suspects–all harboring secrets–Dan teams up with Commissario Virgilio Pisano to uncover the truth.
+With eleven suspects harboring secrets, Dan partners with Commissario Virgilio Pisano to uncover the truth.
 As tensions rise and another life hangs in the balance, Dan races against time to unmask the killer in this gripping murder mystery by T.A.
 Williams.

 Travel even more of Europe with these book lists: